 Ainsworth Pet Nutrition

-Those moves grew Ainsworth from a regional company that served the 10-hour radius around Meadville to a national supplier of pet food serving retailers such as Walmart, Target, Amazon and Kroger.
-The company broadened its capabilities further and began producing food for retailer brands such as Walmart’s Pure Balance.
+Those moves proved successful as Ainsworth grew from a regional company to a national supplier of pet food serving grocery and mass retailers, including Walmart, Target, Amazon and Kroger.

 After researching diets traditionally found in specialty pet stores only, Ainsworth found that it could offer a high-quality alternative at the supermarkets and grocery stores where consumers did most of their shopping.

 “We have created multiple lines of products, including those that feature real meat as the first ingredient and contain no poultry by product meal,” Joyce says.
 “Our Zero Grain™ offerings are completely grain free, and our dish™ recipes feature meat first, contain no corn, wheat or soy, and include whole food inclusions, like real pieces of chicken and vegetables.
 Any time we develop a new product idea, we share that idea with Rachael and her team for feedback.”